LogtalkDotOrg/logtalk3/QUICK_START.md

 installation folder for compatibility notes.
 For the integration scripts, see also the integration script man page.

-2. Open the `manuals/index.html` file with a web browser.

-3. Select the `Tutorial` link.
+Open the `manuals/index.html` file with a web browser and select the `Tutorial` link.
 This will provide you with a basic understanding of some of the main Logtalk concepts.

-4. Go back to the `index.html` file, select the `User Manual` link, then the `Installing Logtalk` and `Writing, Running, and Debugging Logtalk Programs` links.
+You can then go back to the `index.html` file, select the `User Manual` link, then the `Installing Logtalk` and `Writing, Running, and Debugging Logtalk Programs` links.
 This will provide you with a basic understanding of how to start Logtalk as well as how to compile and load Logtalk code.

 Running the examples